If you’re disabled there are lots of ways to make money on the side in easy and unexpected ways, even if you’re not very mobile.

 Keep an eye out for virtual social media roles on job sites as you can gain some excellent transferable skills.

-If you’re ok getting around, but can only put so much strain on yourself there are a load of things out there you can do to earn some extra cash.
+If you’re okay getting around, but can only put so much strain on yourself, try one of these ways to make extra cash…

 Make money sitting around